Q If I haven’t hunted for many years, but have an old hunting license, can I get a new one?

 Q Are children allowed to hunt?

 Yes.
 A Junior Hunting License is available for those ages 10 to 13 years of age.
 The parent or guardian must sign a letter of financial responsibility, in case the child does something wrong, and the young hunter must be closely supervised By an adult holding the proper licenses.
+You must have at least 3 years continuous and current hunting experience to be the supervisor.

 Q When I turn 14 can I still hunt?